 In this post, we take you through the Export Markers feature to show how it adds direct value to the workflow of analysts in various forms of match analysis.

 Through the Performance Center, users have access to a wealth of information sources for both pre and post-match analysis.
-For a full breakdown of the functionalities available in the center, please see this article.
 In this post, we will be looking at how the Export Markers feature adds value to the workflows of performance analysts at professional football clubs around the world.

 Using SciSports tooling enables analysts to be flexible in their approach to all types of performance analysis with a highly accessible workflow.
 In this steps below, we identify an effective workflow that can get the most out of data-driven performance analysis.